Judges of the Australian Museum (AM) Eureka Prizes work across a wide range of disciplines and are experts in their respective fields.

 Dr Sue Barrell AO FTSE GAICD, Director, Barrell Acumen

-Dr Sue Barrell retired from Bureau of Meteorology in 2018 after a career that spanned forecasting, research, climate monitoring, international climate policy, global earth system observations, science leadership and governance, culminating as the Bureau's Chief Scientist.
+Dr Sue Barrell retired from the Bureau of Meteorology in 2018 after a career that spanned forecasting, research, climate monitoring, international climate policy, global earth system observations, science leadership and governance, culminating as the Bureau's Chief Scientist.
 Sue serves on boards/committees across science, data, research infrastructure and education.
-Awarded an Order of Australia in 2022, ATSE fellow in 2013 and inaugural STA Superstar of STEM, Sue is passionate about encouraging and inspiring girls and women into STEM careers.
+Passionate about encouraging and inspiring girls and women into STEM careers, she was appointed Officer of the Order of Australia 2022, selected as an STA inaugural Superstar of STEM in 2018 and recognised as an ATSE fellow in 2013.